-RCI's asset quality, profitability and solvency will likely weaken in today's deteriorated economic environment.
-We believe that the weakening of its parent's creditworthiness will impair RCI's fundamentals more durably because RCI is an integral part of the car manufacturer's business model.
+We believe that RCI is an integral part of its parent's (Renault S.A) business model.
 As such, RCI's BCA is unlikely to exceed Renault's rating by more than one notch, as is the case for most other rated auto captives.
-The downgrade of RCI's BCA and Adjusted BCA to ba1 therefore results from the downgrade of Renault's ratings to Ba2, reflecting the intrinsic linkages between both companies and the direct negative impact of the coronavirus on the banks' fundamentals.
+The downgrade of RCI's BCA and Adjusted BCA to ba1 back in June resulted from the downgrade of Renault's ratings to Ba2, reflecting the intrinsic linkages between both companies and the direct negative impact of the coronavirus on the banks' fundamentals.
+The negative outlook on RCI is based on the negative outlook on Renault, reflecting our view that the rating is likely to be weakly positioned for a prolonged period until the benefits of the new strategy announced on 14 January 2021 become clearly visible.

-RCI's long-term deposit and senior unsecured debt as well as its subordinated debt ratings reflect the bank's BCA and Adjusted BCA of ba1 and the application of Moody's Advanced Loss Given Failure (LGF) analysis to its liabilities.
-The LT deposit and senior unsecured debt benefit from two notches of LGF uplift stemming from a large volume of senior long-term debt, which results in a very low expected loss rate on these instruments.
+RCI's long-term deposit and senior unsecured debt as well as its subordinated debt ratings reflect the bank's BCA and Adjusted BCA of ba1 and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities.
+The long-term deposit and senior unsecured debt benefit from two notches of LGF uplift stemming from a large volume of senior long-term debt, which results in a very low expected loss rate on these instruments.